[If you have a serious medical condition, you should consult a doctor before fasting.]

 If you are fasting 24 hours, I suggest you fast from sunset one day to sunset the next.
 After the sun sets on the second day, have a light meal.
 This is a wonderful schedule and you never go to bed completely hungry.

 Note, if you instead choose to fast one calendar day (i.e., skipping breakfast, lunch and dinner, and not eating until the next morning at breakfast), you are actually fasting something like 36 hours, not just 24.
-The sunset to sunset fast is shorter and less stressful on the body.
+The sunset to sunset schedule is the true, one day fast.

 Pray During Mealtime